KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 $$
 (from https://catboost.ai/en/docs/concepts/loss-functions-classification 🔢) (logloss)

-**Border Count:**
+*Border Count:*
 Split finding in regression trees of gradient-boosting is typically approximated through quantization, whereby all numeric features are discretised first into a fixed number of buckets through histogram building and splits are evaluated at the border of the buckets ([[@dorogushCatBoostGradientBoosting]]4) and ([[@keLightGBMHighlyEfficient2017]]2).
 We raise the border count to $254$, which increases the number of split candidates per feature through a finer quantization.
 In general, accuracy increases at the cost of computational efficiency.
 In the experiment above, the improvements in validation loss and accuracy are minor compared to the previous changes.

-**Early Stopping:**
+*Early Stopping:*
 To avidly fight overfitting, we monitor the training and validation accuracies when adding new trees to the ensemble and suspend training once validation accuracy decreases for 100 iterations.
 The ensemble is then pruned to achieve highest validation accuracy.
 In consequence, the maximum size of the ensemble may not be fully exhausted.
-For the experiment above, early stopping did not apply, as validation accuracy increased for larger ensembles.
+For the experiment above, early stopping does not apply, as validation accuracy continues to improve for larger ensembles.
 We employ additional measures to address overfitting, but treat them as a tunable hyperparameter.
 More details are provided in cref-hyperparameter-tuning.

-We combine these ideas to leverage the improvements for our large-scale studies.
+We combine these ideas to leverage the improvements for our large-scale studies in cref-hyperparameter-tuning.

-## Gradient-Boosting + Self-Training

-## Transformer
+**Classical Rules**
+Classical trade classification rules serve as a benchmark in our work.
+We implement them as a generic classifier which combines arbitrary trade classification rules through stacking, as covered in cref-stacking.
+In case where no classification is not feasible due to missing data or the definition of the rules itself, we resort to a random classification, which achieves an average accuracy of perc-50.
+In this regard we deviate from ([[@grauerOptionTradeClassification2022]]29--32), who treat unclassified trades as falsely classified resulting in perc-0 accuracy.
+In our setting, this procedure would introduce a bias towards machine learning classifiers.

+**Gradient-Boosting + Self-Training**
+To incorporate unlabelled trades into the training procedure, we combine gradient boosting with a self-training classifier, as derived in cref-self-training-gbm.
+We repeat self-training for 2 iterations and require the predicted class probability to exceed $\tau=0.9$.
+As the entire ensemble is rebuilt three times, the relatively low number of iterations and high confidence threshold, is a compromise to balance computational requirements and the need for high-quality predictions.
+The base classifier is otherwise identical to supervised gradient boosting from cref-supervised-training.

+**Transformer + Pre-Training**
+As derived in cref-pretraining, we

+Following ([[@rubachevRevisitingPretrainingObjectives2022]]14) we set the hidden dimension of the classification head to 512.
+The configuration of the Transformer with pre-training objective is otherwise identical to the Transformer trained from scratch.

+When finetuning

+“Pretraining.
+Pretraining is always performed directly on the target dataset and does not exploit additional data.
+The learning process thus comprises two stages.
+On the first stage, the model parameters are optimized w.r.t. the pretraining objective.
+On the second stage, the model is initialized with the pretrained weights and finetuned on the downstream classification or regression task.
+We focus on the fully-supervised setup, i.e., assume that target labels are provided for all dataset objects.
+Typically, pretraining stage involves the input corruption: for instance, to generate positive pairs in contrastive-like objectives or to corrupt the input for reconstruction in self-prediction based objectives.
+We use random feature resampling as a proven simple baseline for input corruption in tabular data [4, 42].
+Learning rate and weight decay are shared between the two stages (see Table 11 for the ablation).
+We fix the maximum number of pretraining iterations for each dataset at 100k.
+On every 10k-th iteration, we compute the value of the pretraining objective using the hold-out validation objects for early-stopping on large-scale WE, CO and MI datasets.
+On other datasets we directly finetune the current model every 10k-th iteration and perform early-stopping based on the target metric after finetuning (we do not observe much difference between early stopping by loss or by downstream metric, see Table 12).”
+(Rubachev et al., 2022, p.
+4)

+**Transformer**
 The training Transformers has been found non-trivial ([[@liuUnderstandingDifficultyTraining2020]]).
-We apply minor modifications to the standard FT-Transformer to stabilize training and improve performance.
-The loss and accuracy of the FT-Transformer without modifications is visualized in cref-x. (what is the configuration?, layers, pre-norm, no. of epochs...
+We apply minor modifications to the default FT-Transformer to stabilize training and improve performance.
+The loss and accuracy of the FT-Transformer without modifications is visualized in cref-x.
+The configuration is listed in the cref-appendix. (what is the configuration?, layers, pre-norm, no. of epochs...
 We train for 20 epochs at maximum, which equals 20 full passes through the training set.
 The entire configuration is documented cref-appendix)

 ![[training-loss-llama.png]]
 (One step equals one batched gradient update. )